 - People don’t fit in boxes based on their gender group: The theory relies on group membership as a primary marker of an individual’s identity.
 Many have called this form of “identity politics” restrictive because it fails to explain the complexity of human experience and places people in buckets based on group.identity rather than individuality.

 - It reaffirms the ‘two culture hypothesis’: The two culture hypothesis states that men and women are fundamentally different.
-Muted group theory seems to embrace this hypothesis.
+MGT seems to embrace this hypothesis.
 It assumes that men and women universally express themselves and use language differently.
 It separates us into distinct genders with distinct ways of thinking, ignoring the fact that language use may not be so cleanly divided along the lines of gender.

 - It’s hard to define a marginalized group: Many people who belong to marginalized groups also have membership in dominant groups.
 For example, a white woman may be simultaneously grouped into a dominant racial grouping and marginalized gender grouping.
 She may therefore be either dominant or marginalized depending on the situation.